American Airlines Flight 1 (1936): Passengers and Crew

 The flight was piloted by Captain Jerry Marshall and First Officer Glenn Freeland.
 Perla Gasparini was the only stewardess on board the plane.
 Also on board was William Reynolds Dyess, the Works Progress Administration (WPA) state administrator for Arkansas; Robert H. McNair Jr, the Work Progress Administration director of finance and reports for Arkansas; Frank C. Hart, a "millionaire oil man"; and 11 other passengers.

 Accident

 On Tuesday, January 14, 1936, at 7:04 p.m., the aircraft departed from Memphis Municipal Airport.
 The last contact with the flight crew was at 7:18 p.m. as the aircraft was heading towards Little Rock.
-The aircraft later crashed into a swamp near Goodwin, Arkansas, about two miles north of U.S. Highway 70, disintegrating on impact and killing all 17 people on board.
-The wreckage was scattered over 400 yards in four or five feet of water.
-The crash was the 7th hull loss and 5th fatal accident of the Douglas DC-2 at the time.
-This crash would be the first of 3 fatal crashes under the call sign of AAL1.
+The aircraft later crashed into a swamp near Goodwin, Arkansas, about 2 mi north of U.S. Highway 70, disintegrating on impact and killing all 17 people on board.
+The wreckage was scattered over 400 yd in 4 or 5 ft of water.
+The crash was the seventh hull loss and fifth fatal accident of the Douglas DC-2 at the time.
+This crash would be the first of three fatal crashes under the call sign of AAL1.